Jay Van Andel: Early life

-Jay met Betty Jean Hoekstra while on a direct selling house call in the spring of 1951.
-Soon they were dating and they were married on August 16, 1952.
+Jay met his wife Betty Jean Hoekstra while on a direct selling house call in the spring of 1951.
+They married on August 16, 1952.

 Amway

-While attending the Grand Rapids Christian school before World War 2, Jay Van Andel met Rich DeVos.
+While attending the Grand Rapids Christian High School before World War II, Jay Van Andel met Rich DeVos.
 In 1949, Van Andel and DeVos became distributors of Nutrilite dietary supplements.
 They added cleaning products including Liquid Organic Cleaner, to their core line of products in 1958.
 In 1959, the "American Way Association" began in the basements of the Van Andel and DeVos homes, and later that year "Amway Sales Corporation" was formed.
 A converted service station became Amway's first outside office building in 1960.

 Today, Amway is a direct selling multinational company that sells a variety of health, beauty, and home care products.
 Amway went on to become the largest direct selling company in the world.
-Amway corporate reports that in 2019, they have over 3 million independent business owners (IBO's) in over 100 countries.
+Amway corporate reports that in 2019, they have over 3 million independent business owners (IBOs) in over 100 countries.

 Van Andel Institute

 In 1996, Van Andel founded Van Andel Institute with his wife Betty.
-The 501(c)(3) nonprofit organization is located in Grand Rapids, Michigan and focuses on disease research and science education.
+The 501(c)(3) nonprofit organization is located in Grand Rapids, Michigan, and focuses on disease research and science education.
 Researchers look for ways to better diagnose and treat diseases, primarily cancer and neurodegenerative diseases such as Parkinson's.
 Education programs seek to inspire and prepare students to become the next generation of researchers.

-In 2019, the Van Andel Institute was led by Jay's son, David Van Andel as Chairman and CEO.
+Since 1996, the Van Andel Institute is led by Jay's son, David Van Andel, as chairman and CEO.

 Political activity and philanthropy

-A strong supporter of the Republican Party, Van Andel contributed $2 million to the re-election campaign of President George W. Bush, and $475,000 to the Michigan State Republican Party (mostly for state legislature candidates) in 2004 alone.
+A strong supporter of the Republican Party, in 2004 Van Andel contributed $2 million to Progress for America, a 527 committee (sometimes referred to as political action committee) established in 2001 to support the re-election campaign of President George W. Bush.
+In that same year, he donated $475,000 to the Michigan State Republican Party (mostly for state legislature candidates).
 He was noted for his friendship with former President Gerald R. Ford, a native of Grand Rapids, who lamented his death and called him "a great family man and a worldwide leader in the business arena".
-Steve Forbes wrote about Van Andel, "Whether in business or philanthropy, Van Andel understood that the primary goal was to serve the needs and wants of other people.
-He exemplified the best of America."
+Steve Forbes wrote, "Whether in business or philanthropy, Van Andel understood that the primary goal was to serve the needs and wants of other people.
+He exemplified the best of America".